lucianopereira86/Quasar-GoogleMaps-Cypress/README.md

 The total distance between them will be shown at the bottom.

 ![quasar10](/docs/quasar10.JPG)

-When the path is drawn, the Clear button will be visible instead of the Directions button and it will allow to remove the place's marker and the drawn path.
+After the path is drawn, the Clear button will be visible instead of the Directions button and it will allow to remove the place's marker and the drawn path.

 ![quasar11](/docs/quasar11.JPG)

 ## Cypress

 Now let's test our application automatically.
-Inside the "/cypress/integration" folder there are the test scripts to be executed.
+Inside the "/cypress/integration" folder are the test scripts to be executed.
 While keeping the application running, open the Cypress Browser with this command in another terminal:

 ```batch